Hello! I'm Christine.

 I grew up an Italian-American girl in New Jersey before venturing away from the northeast to attend Belmont University in Nashville.
-During my freshman year, I was known as "the Jersey girl who blasts gangsta rap" on our dorm hall but quickly embraced all things Southern and country, woo'ed by the glory of '90s country music (love you forever, Garth and Trisha!) and the rolling green hills of middle Tennessee.
+During my freshman year, I was known as "the Jersey girl blasting rap music" on our dorm hall but quickly embraced living in the South, woo'ed by the glory of '90s country music and middle Tennessee's rolling green hills.
 During and post-college, I worked in the Christian music industry on tour promotions and new album releases for artists such as Caedmon's Call, Bebo Norman, Third Day, and Jars of Clay.
 This was before the age of social media, so we used old-fashioned phone calls, posters, and message boards!

 Somewhere in the midst, I learned about real food.
-After seeing the documentary, Food, Inc., in 2009, my husband and I began to passionately pursue organically grown food from local farmers.
-We jumped into our tiny VW Rabbit and drove to nearby Texas farms where we loaded up a huge cooler full of local meats, cheese, fresh baked bread, and organic produce.
-Word quickly spread, and soon, we had multiple coolers and were distributing this nutritionally-dense and beautifully-raised food to friends and their friends in Dallas parking lots.
+After seeing the documentary, Food, Inc., in 2009, my husband and I began to passionately pursue organically and sustainably grown food from local farmers.
+We jumped into our tiny VW Rabbit and visited nearby Texas farms where we loaded up huge coolers full of local meats, cheese, fresh baked bread, and organic produce.
+Word quickly spread, and soon we were distributing this nutritionally-dense and beautifully-raised food to friends and their friends in Dallas parking lots.

-Later in 2009, we started Urban Acres, an organic produce co-op, organic market, and urban farm.
+Out of this newfound passion, we started Urban Acres, an organic produce co-op, organic market, and urban farm.
 Our produce co-op started with 17 families and grew to over 2,300.
-During our time at Urban Acres, I illustrated chalkboards for our farm store and worked the register with a newborn baby strapped to my chest.
+I illustrated chalkboards for our farm store and worked the register with a newborn baby strapped to my chest.
 That same baby grew into a toddler who walked around the corner to our own market and knew where her food came from.
-It was an incredible experience, but after 11 years in the city, we yearned for our own land and the opportunity to grow our own organic food.
+It was an incredible experience, but after 11 years in the city and another baby, we yearned for our own land and the opportunity to grow our own organic food.
 We felt the winds of change carrying us to Tennessee, where I'd always hoped to return.

 In 2015, our family moved to Tennessee to pursue our own land and farm.
-We bought a 1940s farmhouse with 17 acres of woods and blank land that had never been farmed.
+We bought a 1940s farmhouse with 17 acres of blank land.
 On the first day of spring 2017, we broke ground and began plowing the soil that has become Kindred Farm.